Spectra of Puffy Accretion Discs: the kynbb Fit: Spectral Modeling and Analysis

 \subsection{Spectral Modeling}

-The \texttt{kerrbb} spectral model \citep{Li05} describes the spectrum of a~geometrically thin and optically thick Keplerian disc around a~Kerr black hole, employing curved spacetime ray-tracing and accounting for the relativistic effects (light bending, self-irradiation or returning radiation, gravitational redshift, frame dragging, and Doppler boost) on the observed spectrum.
-The total power is calculated as a~sum over blackbody annuli with the radial temperature profile following \citet{Novikow1973}.
-The model assumes the inner edge of the accretion disc located at the innermost stable circular orbit $\risco$ ($\risco=6\,r_g$ for Schwarzschild case).
+The \texttt{kerrbb} spectral model \citep{Li05} describes the spectrum of a~geometrically thin and optically thick Keplerian disc around a~Kerr BH, employing curved spacetime ray-tracing and accounting for the relativistic effects (light bending, self-irradiation or returning radiation, gravitational redshift, frame dragging, and Doppler boost) on the observed spectrum.
+The total power is calculated as a~sum over black-body annuli with the radial temperature profile following \citet{Novikow1973}.
+The model assumes the inner edge of the accretion disc located at the innermost stable circular orbit $\risco$ ($\risco=6\,r_g$ for the Schwarzschild case, and decreases with the BH spin).

 Similar to \texttt{kerrbb}, \texttt{kynbb} also relies on the ray-tracing algorithms to compute the transfer functions for the tables used in the model for photon paths in Kerr space-time, describing a~\citet{Novikow1973} accretion disc.
 It is a~local model developed as an extension to the \texttt{KY}\footnote{\url{https://projects.asu.cas.cz/stronggravity/kyn/}} package by \citet{Dovciak04}.
 In contrast to \texttt{kerrbb}, \texttt{kynbb} offers an option to define the inner disc radius $\rin$ either as a~free parameter or fixed at a~certain value other than $\risco$, computing the spectra starting from either $\risco$ or a~preferred $\rin$ value.
+Hence, \texttt{kynbb} model can produce spectra of a~truncated disc.
+For this work, we assumed $\rin \ge \risco$.
 One can choose to calculate the spectrum only for a~range of disc radii.
-Additionally, one also has the freedom of including polarization calculations but this option is turned off for our analysis.
-We also switch off the option for applying smoothing on the spectra.
-In addition to the thermal model component, we include \texttt{nthcomp} to account for the up-scattering of the accretion disc seed photons to higher energies by a~corona \citep{Zdziarski1996,Zycki1999}.
+Additionally, one also has the freedom of including polarization calculations but it is not used in this work.
+In addition to the thermal disc component, for both \texttt{kerrbb} and \texttt{kynbb} fits we include the \texttt{nthcomp} thermal Comptonization model to account for the up-scattering of the accretion disc seed photons to higher energies \citep{Zdziarski1996,Zycki1999} in the puffy region, see FIGURE~\ref{fig:puf}.